AnthoVDO/learn-Csharp-dotnet/note.md

 # Csharp and dotnet note
-I followed the "Learn C# Basics 1/2/3 of 3 with Scott and Cherita on youtube
+Followed the "Learn C# Basics 1/2/3 of 3 with Scott and Cherita on youtube
 channel: Scott Hannselman
+Followed Développeur C# | Formation complète 2021 on Udemy

 ## Use console: